ghyatzo/AutoForward.jl/README.md

 > Instead opt for specifying the set of strictly necessary functions you desire.

 Then the macro will define the struct and then generate forwarding methods for the methods that have the specified argument patterns, consuming the patterns from left to right.
+It is not possible to forward on the type `Any`, and similarly any argument typed `Any` in a method will be ignored.

 (in each signature the ".." represent arguments WITHOUT the pattern `<T>`)
 ```jl
 #= method signature =#                 #= generated methods =#